Code-Institute-Submissions/OluwafemiAwosanya-LOCALZ_AugResub/README.md

 **version 1.0.0.**

 Localz is a platform that connects local businesses to customers.
-Business and service providers within localities can list their businesses and services on Localz where potential customers can see and reachout to them.
+Businesses and service providers within localities can list their businesses and services on Localz where potential customers can see and reachout to them.

 **Business goals of this website**
 * Build brand awareness.
-* Showcase local business and services.
+* Showcase local businesses and services.
-* Be the go to website for local business search and listings.
+* Be the go to website for local businesses search and listings.

 **Customer goals for this website**
 * Looking for a certain service provider within my locality.
 * Have a need to advertise a business.
-*
-*

 <!--UX-->
 ## UX
+*   Home : All business listings appear on this page for all users.
+*   Log In: Registered users can sign in to the platform to edit existing ads or place new ones.
+*   Log Out: logged in users can exit.
+*   Sign Up: New business can register to start listing their services.
+*   Place Ads: Registerd users can place new ads.
 **Web layout**
+Simple well laid out Home page, accessible to all users (service providers and service users) with a search bar for a quick search of listings .

+Each listing is placed on a card with business name, descriptions, address and phone numbers with a link for easy dial, especially for users accessing the platform via mobile phone.

+To place an ad on the platform, user needs to be registerd, i.e. place ad tab is not visible to all users except registered users.

+There is a Manage categories page which is only accessible to admin user.
+username: Admin
+password: Admin

 **Prospective website users**

 The ideal visitors to this website are;

-* Any web user in need of a certain services .
+* Any web user in need of a certain services  within locality.
 * Business owner looking to reach a wider audience.

 **Wireframe**